Now

 8h00

-Mashua Room, Serena Hotel, Mombasa
+Mashua Room, Serena Beach Resort, Mombasa

 We call on governments and their partners to build resilient small-scale fishing communities by developing national strategic plans to implement these actions by 2030.